microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-file-path-as-tool-input.md

-# Use file path as tool input
+# Using File Path as tool input

-User sometimes need to reference their local files within a tool to implement some specific logic.
-To simplify this, we've introduced the FilePath input type.
-This input type enables users to either select an existing file or create a new one, then pass it to a tool, enabling the tool to access the file's content.
+Users sometimes need to reference local files within a tool to implement specific logic.
+To simplify this, we've introduced the `FilePath` input type.
+This input type enables users to either select an existing file or create a new one, then pass it to a tool, allowing the tool to access the file's content.

-In this guide, we will provide a detailed walkthrough on how to use FilePath as a tool input.
+In this guide, we will provide a detailed walkthrough on how to use `FilePath` as a tool input.
 We will also demostrate the user experience when utilizing this type of tool within a flow.

 ## Prerequisites

-As FilePath is currently in its preview phase, it is necessary for you to install the test version of the PromptFlow package:
+As file path is currently in its preview phase, it is necessary for you to install the test version of the PromptFlow package:

     ```bash
     pip install "promptflow==0.1.0b8.dev2" --extra-index-url https://azuremlsdktestpypi.azureedge.net/promptflow
     ```

-## Use file path as tool input
+## How to create a tool with file path input

-Here we use [an existing tool package](../../../examples/tools/tool-package-quickstart/my_tool_package) as an example.
+Here we use [an existing tool package](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart/my_tool_package) as an example.
 If you want to create your owner tool, please refer to [create and use tool package](https://github.com/microsoft/promptflow/blob/main/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md#create-custom-tool-package).

-1. Add FilePath input for your tool, refer to [this tool](../../../examples/tools/tool-package-quickstart/my_tool_package/tools/tool_with_file_path_input.py).
+1. Add a `FilePath` input for your tool, like in [this example](../../../examples/tools/tool-package-quickstart/my_tool_package/tools/tool_with_file_path_input.py).

     ```python
     import importlib